We hope that the following frequently asked questions will help you in planning for your visit!

 With the exception of service dogs, animals are prohibited inside the Gardens.

-Roller blades, heelys and skateboards are prohibited inside the Gardens.
+Roller blades, heelys and skateboards are prohibited inside the Gardens, as are sports balls.

 May I pick flowers in the Gardens?

 For your safety and to preserve the beauty of the Gardens, disturbing, cutting, carving, chopping, picking, removing or eating parts of any plant, shrub or tree is strictly prohibited.
 In addition, Hershey Gardens is home to birds, rabbits, squirrels, and other wildlife.
 Disturbing any wildlife, nests or eggs is strictly prohibited.
 Some wildlife, such as hummingbirds, is protected by law.